Managing an EAM / CMMS Implementation

 C. Scott MacMillan and Lance Morris, Cohesive Information Solutions Inc.

-Bringing a software application live is very different from implementing a business solution.
+CMMS implementation is very different from implementing a business solution.
 A successful implementation depends on a precise, cohesive flow of multiple discrete activities such as configuration, training, and integration.
-This article discusses best practice methodologies that will help get the most out of an EAM/CMMS implementation.
+This article discusses best practice methodologies that will help get the most out of an EAM / CMMS implementation.

 Make it clear that it is an honor to be selected for an implementation, not a penalty.
-The project team will be recognized as experts by the time the implementation is complete, not only by their peers but by management (read “job security”).
+The project team will be recognized as experts by the time the CMMS implementation is complete, not only by their peers but by management.
 They will have amassed a wealth of knowledge about not only the application but the new business processes and data behind the product.
 Just make sure the team is not overly burdened by their usual job responsibilities while they concentrate on improving the business.

 The planning event involves a high level scoping of all implementation requirements.
 Key performance indicator (KPI) metrics are defined at the onset of the project and used to guide the intended project outcome.
 Time is allotted to assess gaps and define new business processes.
 System interfaces, data conversions, and custom extensions are considered, as well as system and hardware configuration.
 A preliminary plan for employee communications and training is developed, as are functional and system testing.
 Each of these components is then factored into the implementation project plan.
 This is a critical step; many project failures and delays can be traced back to poor upfront planning.